allanmaclean/toy-robot-simulator/README.md

 ## Running with Docker

 > [!NOTE]
-> Both the frontend and API are being running on dev servers with hot reload
+> Both the frontend and API will run on dev servers with hot reload

 1. Clone this repo
 2. Ensure you have Docker installed on your system